Table of Contents

+Also understand that not all guns and bullets make the same kinds of holes.
 Make sure that the gun your character is using can inflict the injuries that you describe.
 Don’t take that for granted.
 Make sure that at the end of the fight, when the living look at the dead, the bullet holes look like they should based on caliber, proximity, angle, and whether there’s an exit wound.
+Furthermore, understand that if you want the character to live, you’re going to have to make sure that a gunshot in the relevant body part using the relevant gun with the relevant bullets can inflict the injuries you want.
 There are plenty of sources online for this kind of information, and you’d be surprised at the number of ways that it’s possible to get it wrong.
 Don’t underestimate the shock value in some cases of the relatively small entrance wound and the gaping exit wound.

 One weird thing is that bullets in don’t necessarily go through and through.
 In fact, .22 caliber bullets can bounce around in the body and exit at some weird, unexpected angle.
 They can ricochet everywhere in the skull like a rogue blender blade and then pop out.

 Adrenaline and Gunfights